 This photo was taken before I got a chance to decorate my tree.
 I’ll have to update with some fresh photos soon.

 That’s all for now!
-Thanks for stopping by.
+Thanks for stopping by and I hope this inspires you to make your own DIY christmas tree collar.
 Let me know if you have any questions.
-I know it can be confusing to find this on my intsagram.